Louis-Adolphe Paquet: Biography

 Paquet's Le Droit public de l'Église codified a lot of the French-Canadian catholic doctrine of the time, to the point that one commenter, Dominican Ceslas-Marie Forest, the dean of Université de Montréal's faculty of philosophy, described it as "Sacro-saint", "untouchable", "integrist" and "reactionary"; amongst other things, it was the source of the major arguments against mandatory public education (which Paquet characterized as a Freemason plot).
-In 1907, he was amongst the founders of L'Action Catholique, a catholic newspaper that would reach its highest points under Maurice Duplessis.
+In 1907, he was amongst the founders of L'Action Catholique, an antisemitic traditionalist Catholic newspaper that would reach its highest points under Maurice Duplessis.
 In its page, he would notably condemn Bolshevism, characterizing it as little more than anarchism.
 Although he voiced strong opinions (but in fact mostly echoed the prevalent conservative views of the French-Canadian clergy and elites of his time), Paquet had—unlike his uncle Benjamin—fairly little direct involvement in the religious politics of the period, a state that might have changed had the plan to counteract the Irish Catholic influence in Rome succeeded.
 The idea was to install him permanently in Rome with the Jesuits and have him named consultant to a few congregations, where he could acquire episcopal prestige.
 It is not known why that plan was never acted upon.

 Paquet's philosophy was characterised by some of the strictest ultramontane principles of the times (hence Forest's description of his Droit).
-He was one of the most vocal and noticeable opponent of women's voting rights in the 20s and 30s, and is even credited by some as a major agent of the strong social conservatism that would remain prevalent until the 50s; his influence nonetheless declined as public interest moved away from the religious to the social aspect of socio-religious issue, and his writing is considered of little interest in modern theological or social discussions beyond historic or historiographic considerations.
+He was one of the most vocal and noticeable opponents of women's voting rights in the 20s and 30s, and is even credited by some as a major agent of the strong social conservatism that would remain prevalent until the 50s; his influence nonetheless declined as public interest moved away from the religious to the social aspect of socio-religious issue, and his writing is considered of little interest in modern theological or social discussions beyond historic or historiographic considerations.
 A large collection of his papers, primarily from his career at Laval, are part of the Quebec Seminary archives.
 The Pâquet family domain is the major element of a local historic district, the Saint-Nicolas Heritage Site, as well as a historic monument.